|Scientific Name||Rumex obtusifolius L.|

 Additional Crop Information

-Meadows, pasture, partly in arable fields after reduced tillage practices.
+Meadows, pastures, partly in arable fields after reduced tillage practices.

-R. obtusifolius is a most important perennial weed, which is common in meadows and pastures where it is a real problem.
+R. obtusifolius is a most important perennial weed, which is common in meadows and pastures.
+Low preference or even rejection by feeding animals may result in increasing dominance on grazed land.

 Integrated Crop Management